 Frequently Asked Questions (FAQ)

 If you are interested in becoming a part of our competitive teams you will be asked to attend placements.
-At placements, we will be looking for positive attitudes, teamwork and supporting others, and you will be placed on a team based on age and skill!
+At placements, we will be looking for positive attitudes, teamwork and supporting others, you will be placed on a team based on age and skill!

 If you are interested in a recreational team, you will be placed in a group based on age.

-Athletes will be asked to wear leggings or shorts, t-shirt, and hair up in a pony-tail!
+A. Athletes will be asked to wear leggings or shorts, t-shirt, and hair up in a pony-tail!
 Please wear indoor sneakers or cheer shoes!
 No jewelry, zippers or hoodies.
 We require form fitting attire to allow coaches the ability to ensure athletes are in the correct body positions during stunting and tumbling.